SDBranka/Mass_Mail_Producer/README.md

 ## How To Use

 - Download or clone this repository to your desktop.
-- Write the letter that you wish to mass produce into the starting_letter.txt file in the Letters folder using "\[name\]" in the place where you wish to insert a name.
+- Write the letter that you wish to mass produce into the starting_letter.txt file in the Letters folder in the Input folder using "\[name\]" in the place where you wish to insert a name.
-- Record the names to wish to replace into the placeholder spot into the invited_names.txt file in the Names folder.
+- Record the names to wish to replace into the placeholder spot into the invited_names.txt file in the Names folder in the Input folder with each name on a new line.
 - Run main.py in an appropriate Python environment.
 - The produced letters will be saved to the ReadyToSend folder in the Output folder.